![]() |

 Mission

-To publish and disseminate, nationally and internationally, research results and other forms of scientific communication that contribute to the study, updating and debate of political science, with special emphasis on international relations and the analysis of international politics.
+To publish and disseminate, nationally and internationally, high-quality original research, as well as rigorous and critical analysis, that contribute to the study, updating, and debate of political science, with special emphasis on international relations and the analysis of international politics.

 Vision